radiolab81/EWBS_JP/README.md

-1. In the encoder, pick a WAV file, configure the alarm, and either save a new WAV file or play it live through a chosen sound device.
+1. In the encoder, pick a WAV file, configure the alarm, and either save a new WAV file or play it live through a chosen sound device/AM or FM modulator.
-2. In the decoder, point it at that WAV file (or a live line-in/microphone input) and start monitoring.
+2. In the decoder, point it at that WAV file (or a live line-in/microphone input [from a real radio]) and start monitoring.
 A message box appears when a start or end signal is recognized.

 By default the decoder favors **speed over exhaustive analysis** - a real